Driving licence in Brazil: Infractions

 When a vehicle is spotted (either by a traffic agent, the police or an automated system such as a speed camera) violating traffic regulations, its owner receives a notification by post, including details of the violation: type; location; the penalty fine; and proof, if available, like pictures taken by speed cameras.
 Fifteen days after this notification is received, the actual ticket is issued.
 During these 15 days, the owner can submit a form to inform the traffic authority if they were not the one driving the car when the offence was committed.
 For example, if Marcos lends his car to Paulo, and Paulo commits a traffic offence, Marcos will receive the notification.
 He then fills the form with Paulo's information, has Paulo sign it and submit it to the traffic authority within the 15 days.
 Then all fines and other sanctions for that violation will be issued to Paulo instead of Marcos.

 Traffic violations in Brazil issue points against the driver's license.
 Offences are divided in four categories: "minor" (3 points), "medium" (4 points), "serious" (5 points) and "very serious" (7 points).
 The points for a traffic violation last for one year, starting at the day of the offence.

 If at any time the total score passes 20 points (which means the driver has obtained more than 20 points within one year), the license will be suspended and the local traffic authority will notify the driver, who can enter a defense within the next sixty days.
 In after the 60 days the traffic authority will decide the duration of the suspension, which can vary from 1 to 24 months.
 Once the suspension period ends and the driver completes an "offender driver reeducation course", the suspension is terminated.

 Temporary CNH

 Also called PPD ("Permissão Para Dirigir" translated as "Permission To Drive").
 The first driving licence is a 1-year permit.
 It is basically the same as a fully-fledged licence, but with some particularities regarding infractions and penalties.
 The permit may be revoked (instead of only suspended) in the case of committing any "very serious" or "serious" infraction, or two "medium" infractions.
 The 20 points system remains the same.
 Having the CNH permit revoked means the driver must restart the entire process to acquire a new CNH permit.

 Expiration Date

 The Brazilian driving licence is valid for 30 days after the expiration date.
-It means one may still drive for 30 days using the expired licence.
+It means one can still drive for 30 days after expiration date using the expired licence.